purpleteam-labs/purpleteam/README.md

 * `cUi`: Is well suited to running the purpleteam CLI directly in your terminal.
    With the `uI` configured to use `cUi` the following putpleteam CLI commands have the associated behaviours:
     * `about`: Writes to the console using the [purpleteam-logger](https://www.npmjs.com/package/purpleteam-logger) configured with the `SignaleTransport`
     * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`, via blessed
     * `test`: Writes to file using purpleteam-logger configured with the `File` transport.
 Writes to the console using blessed.
 On a successful test run, an outcomes zip file will be written to the directory specified by `outcomes.dir`
     * `testplan`: Writes to the console using blessed
 * `noUi`: Is well suited to running the purpleteam CLI from another process (your build/CI/CD process for example).
    With the `uI` configured to use `noUi` the following putpleteam CLI commands have the associated behaviours:
-    * `about`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`
+    * `about`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`.
+The about screen is written.
+Exits with code: "0"
-    * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`
+    * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`. `orchestrator is down`... or `orchestrator is up` is written.
+Exits with code: "0"
+    * `test`: Writes to file using purpleteam-logger configured with the `File` transport
+      * If the orchestrator/API is down `orchestrator is down`... is written using the `SignaleTransport`.
+Exits with code: "0"
-    * `test`: Writes to file using purpleteam-logger configured with the `File` transport.
-On a successful test run, an outcomes zip file will be written to the directory specified by `outcomes.dir`
+      * If the orchestrator/API is up, CLI logs will be written to the directory specified by `loggers.testerProgress.dirname` as the Test Run progresses and an outcomes zip file will be written to the directory specified by `outcomes.dir` on Test Run completion.
+The CLI does not terminate.
+If the SUT is not found, it will be obvious in the CLI logs
     * `testplan`: Writes to file using purpleteam-logger configured with the `File` transport
+      * If the orchestrator/API is down `orchestrator is down`... is written using the `SignaleTransport`.
+Exits with code: "0"
+      * If the orchestrator/API is up, CLI logs will be written to the directory specified by `loggers.testPlan.dirname` on completion.
+Exits with code: "0"

 <br>